-- Hold a concealed weapons or concealed firearms license; - Pass a psychological evaluation administered by a licensed psychologist; • - Pass an initial drug test and subsequent random drug tests: • - Successfully complete a 144-hour training program that includes at least 12 hours of a certified, nationally recognized diversity training program and 132 total hours of specified, comprehensive firearm safety and proficiency training conducted by Criminal Justice Standards and Training Commission-certified instructors, and ongoing training, weapon inspection, and firearm qualification on at least an annual basis.24
+- Hold a concealed weapons or concealed firearms license. - Pass a psychological evaluation administered by a licensed psychologist. - Pass an initial drug test and subsequent random drug tests. - Successfully complete a 144-hour training program that includes at least 12 hours of a certified, nationally recognized diversity training program and 132 total hours of specified, comprehensive firearm safety and proficiency training conducted by the Criminal Justice Standards and Training Commission-certified instructors, and ongoing training, weapon inspection, and firearm qualification on at least an annual basis.27

 An individual must satisfy the background screening, psychological evaluation, and drug testing requirements prior to participating in the required guardian training.
-All training for the guardian program must be conducted by a sheriff.25
+All training for the Guardian Program must be conducted by a sheriff.28

 A county sheriff must establish a program if the district school board elects to participate.
 The sheriff may contract with another county sheriff who has already established a program to provide training.
 Charter school governing boards may directly request guardian training from the county sheriff even if the school district decides not to participate.
-Should the sheriff deny the request, the charter school may contract with a county sheriff who is willing to provide the training.26
+Should the sheriff deny the request, the charter school may contract with a county sheriff who is willing to provide the training.29

-A sheriff who establishes a program may consult with the FDLE on programmatic guiding principles, practices, and resources.27
+A sheriff who establishes a program may consult with the Florida Department of Law Enforcement (FDLE) on programmatic guiding principles, practices, and resources to assist in the development and implementation of the Guardian Program.30